rishraj/youtube-clone/README.md

 # youtube-clone

-This is a youtube clone built as a personal project.
+This is a YouTube clone Web App built as an independent project.